azihell/dotfiles/README.md

 [Go to Real Cool Heading section](#real-cool-heading)

-### But what are 'dotfiles'?
+### But what are *dotfiles*?
-Have you seen those settings files that are hidden?
-Many Linux applications use them!
-This file lists dotfiles inside different directories.
-It's purposeis to gather them all into one directory, so they can be pushed to one GitHub repository.
+Many Linux applications store their settings into hidden files.
+This repo gathers a lot of them into one place,for easy management.
+This is more easily done using `rsync`, as explained below.

-## How to use the dotfile_list file
+## How to use `rsync` and the `dotfile_list`
-This file is a path list for `rsync` to syncronize every file and copy their latest version to the <destination> folder, that is the folder that contains this README.
+`rsync` reads the `dotfile_list` file in order to syncronize the *dotfiles* listed in it and copy their latest version to the *<destination>* folder, which is the folder containing this README.
 *Attention*: if the `--dry-run` parameter is used no real syncing will happen, but the expected outcome will be shown. *That's **always** kinda a great idea.*

 ### rsyncing: